Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Splitting formula for nodal relative Gromov--Witten theory

-the moduli stack of $G$-marked rubber stable maps to $(D,N_{D|X})$ \cite{li2001stable, JunLi}.
-Connected components $C_v$ of the domain curve of a $G$-marked rubber stable map are indexed by the vertices $v$ of $G$, and a $G$-marked rubber stable map restricted to $C_v$ is $\n(v)$-pointed, of genus $\g(v)$ and class $\beta(v)$.
-In addition, relative multiplicities along $D_0$ and $D_\infty$ are prescribed by $\mu_G$.
-Let $[\oM_G^\sim(D,N_{D|X})]^\virt$ be the virtual class given by rubber Gromov--Witten theory \cite{li2001stable, JunLi}.
-As in \eqref{eq_epsilon_G_relative}, we have a forgetful morphism
+the moduli stack of $G$-marked rubber stable maps to $(D,N_{D|X})$.
+Connected components $C_v$ of the domain curve of a $G$-marked rubber stable map are indexed by the vertices $v$ of $G$.
+A $G$-marked rubber stable map restricted to $C_v$ is of genus $\g(v)$ with $\n(v)$ marked point and of class $\beta(v)$.
+The relative multiplicities along $D_0$ and $D_\infty$ are prescribed by $\mu_G$.